thisisagile/easy/README.md

 The `validate()` function will validate its `subject`, and recursively the subjects properties.
 The outcome of this validation is always a `Results` object, with a list of shortcomings (in its `results` property) of the subject.
 The `Results` object also has a property `isValid`, which is set to `true` if the subject is valid, or to `false` when it is not.

 # Data
-It is the responsibility of the classes in the data layer to fetch and deliver data from outside the microservices.
+It is the responsibility of the classes in the data layer to fetch and deliver data from outside to the microservices.
 This data can come from e.g. a file system, relational and other types of databases (we prefer document databases), or from other services on your domain, or from services outside your domain.
 Classes performing this function are called gateways.

 # Utilities
 Additionally, this library contains utility classes for standardizing e.g. uri's, and ids, constructors, lists, queries, and errors.
 Quite often these are constructed as monads, which renders robust code.

-This library will contain a simple validation mechanism, using decorators.

-We keep this library simple on purpose, extending it using additional libraries and frameworks should be possible simply by embedding their API's.

-Likely we will use jest for unit testing, wrap axios for request handling, and a simple mongodb connector, and wrap tsyringe for dependency injection.

-Please note: we are slowly adding more value to the library, step by step.
-Most of our additions are useful as such, both it will take some effort for the full architecture to be in place to implement fully working microservices.
-Please bare with us.

 ## When
 The `When` class is a utility that is usually exposed through the `when()` function.
-It can be used to make validations in promises a little easier. such as in the following example.
+It can be used to make validations in promises a little easier such as the following example.

     update = (json: Json): Promise<T> =>
     this.gateway